SBangarh/Kickstarter_Analysis/README.md

 ## File guide
 The raw unclean [data](https://www.icpsr.umich.edu/web/NADAC/studies/38050) was too large to upload so I omitted it, but provided the link.
 So, if you want download the original data see the link above.

-Raw_clean_data.csv is the original data with just formatting and data cleaning.
-No Analysis whatsoever.
-This is the only data file

 ## Process